US election: Who wins what?

 trade uncertainty on hopes of successful trade negotiations with China.

-Assistant Director, IR
+Associate Director, IR

 Nimit has been a part of Acuity Knowledge Partners Investment Research team for over 9 years.
 His core expertise in extensive financial modelling and research writing spanned through several industries including Financials, Energy, TMT, Consumer, Healthcare, Industrial Waste, and Paper & Packaging.
 At present, he is responsible for setting up new teams, managing existing teams and projects, assuring quality of services, taking client feedback, and providing subject matter expertise.